mattevans/test-action/README.md

 6. Click "Run workflow" to send the notification

 This allows you to control which releases get announced to your Telegram group.

+### Troubleshooting "Not Found" Errors

+If you keep seeing "Not Found" errors, try these steps in order:

+1. **Verify Bot Setup**:
+   - Check that your bot token is correct
+   - Make sure the bot is active (send a direct message to it)
+   - Try regenerating the token with BotFather if needed

+2. **Group Chat Permissions**:
+   - Make the bot an admin in the group (this is often required)
+   - Ensure the group settings allow bot messages
+   - For privacy-focused groups, you may need to use different settings

+3. **Chat ID Format Issues**:
+   - For group chats, the ID must start with a minus sign (-)
+   - For supergroups, the format is usually `-100xxxxxxxxxx`
+   - For regular groups, the format is usually `-xxxxxxxxxx`
+   - Use the debug-telegram-id.yml workflow to check the exact format

+4. **Remove Topic ID**:
+   - If using topics, try without the `message_thread_id` parameter first
+   - Some groups don't support topics or handle them differently

+5. **Test with Personal Chat**:
+   - Try sending a message to your personal Telegram ID first
+   - If that works, the issue is specific to the group configuration

+6. **Create a Fresh Bot**:
+   - Sometimes creating a new bot resolves permission issues
+   - Set it up from scratch with BotFather

+7. **Telegram API Rate Limits**:
+   - Telegram has rate limits that might cause temporary failures
+   - Wait a few minutes between attempts